MilkyC/anothercolors/README.md

 Another Colors Library for PHP cli

-This project started out as an exercise where I tryed to reverse engineer the [kevinlebrun/colors.php](https://github.com/kevinlebrun/colors.php) project without looking at the source code.
+This project started out as an exercise where I tried to reverse engineer the [kevinlebrun/colors.php](https://github.com/kevinlebrun/colors.php) project without looking at the source code.

-The usage is slightly different:
+Usage:

     use AnotherColor\Color;